Saturday, February 28, 2009

 Debt Free @ 33

 The closing for our house was last Thursday.
 The only thing is that no one told us.
-Last we'd heard the closing would be delayed a few days so we were in standby mode with our fingers crossed.
+Last we'd heard, the closing would be delayed a few days so we were in standby mode with our fingers crossed.
 Then the next thing we knew my mom was calling asking where to deposit the check.
-It's bittersweet; we loved that house and the precious memories were made there.
+It's bittersweet.
+We loved that house and the precious memories were made there.

 We feel extremely blessed and pray things continue to go well here.
 We are in the process of buying one of these:

-We chose the Armada because we need A LOT of metal around us (we've passed some gnarly accidents) and four wheel drive and space for all those car seats.
+We chose the Armada because we need a LOT of metal around us (we've passed some gnarly accidents) and four wheel drive and space for all those car seats.

 We spent last Saturday shopping in Kobar.
 We had errands all over town and had to visit the American Consulate.
-Without a car and trying to work around all the above mentioned chaos it was a busy day.
+Without a car, and trying to work around all the above mentioned chaos, it was a busy day.
 We hired a driver for the day and set out.
 I finally broke down and bought an Abaya to wear in public places.
 I was tired of getting stared at for not having one on.
 I was only harassed once by the religious police for not wearing one the night before.
-It is against the law for them to approach or speak to women so as he passed me he said, "Abaya, Please, Abaya."
+It is against the law for them to approach or speak to women so as he passed me he said, "Abaya, please, Abaya."

 Monday, February 16, 2009